Category

 Introduction: Liberian Cuisine

-Popular Spices and Seasonings in Liberian Cuisine
+Vegetarian and Vegan Options in Liberian Cuisine

 Liberian cuisine boasts a variety of unique snacks and appetizers that are enjoyed by locals and visitors alike.
 Some of the traditional snacks include fried plantains, cassava chips, and roasted peanuts.
 Appetizers range from pepper soup to fish balls and are often served before a meal or as a light snack.
 These dishes are a reflection of Liberian culture and are a must-try for anyone visiting the country.